whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 No Russian authorities were punished for this.
 But the government blamed the attacks on Osama bin Laden and soon invaded Chechnya on the pretense of protecting Russia from terrorists.[xxx-nationalreview satter putin]

-Likewise, in the United States the government blamed Osama bin Laden for the 9/11 attacks in 2001, and used these as an excuse to invade Afghanistan and Iraq.
+Likewise, the United States government blamed Osama bin Laden for the 9/11 attacks in 2001, and used these as an excuse to invade Afghanistan and Iraq.
 However, in recent years the US federal police have released documents indicating that Saudi nationals on the payroll of the Saudi embassy supported the 9/11 attacks, including helping the 9/11 attackers with lodging, financing, and travel.
-The Saudi ambassador was the billionaire prince Bandar, a good friend of the US president George HW Bush, and both of their wealth was heavily tied to oil production.[xxx-cbs saudi intel]<sup>,</sup>[xxx-aljazeera saudi links]<sup>,</sup>[xxx-guardian bush saudi ties]<sup>,</sup>[xxx-jacobin 911 saudi]
+The Saudi ambassador was the billionaire prince Bandar, a good friend of US president George HW Bush who was the father of the president at the time of the attacks.
+Both of their wealth was heavily tied to oil production.[xxx-cbs saudi intel]<sup>,</sup>[xxx-aljazeera saudi links]<sup>,</sup>[xxx-guardian bush saudi ties]<sup>,</sup>[xxx-jacobin 911 saudi]

 Other evidence casts doubt on official explanations of the 9/11 attacks.[xxx-ae911truth witnesses explosion]<sup>,</sup>[xxx-ae911truth explosives] Somehow, the Saudis and Bush family escaped any investigation of their involvement.
 Like the Russian government, the American leaders got the war they wanted.